VaughnTotterdill/Basic-exoplanet-detection-/README.md

 # Basic exoplanet detection via light curves

-Input files
-Input a file containing a photometric time-series in the format of time (in days), flux, and flux error as 3 separate columns.
+Inputs: Input a file containing a photometric time-series in the format of time (in days), flux, and flux error as 3 separate columns.
 The flux and flux error can be in arbitrary units.

-Results
-Running the code gives
+Results: Running the code gives

 Explanation of methods used